NURSERY SCHOOL PROGRAM OVERVIEW:

 Teaching the concept of discipline is an important part of early education.
 We set behavioral limits and expectations which are developmentally appropriate.
 When a child exhibits behavior that is not safe (e.g. that may harm others), a teacher will address the situation quickly with an appropriate response.
 Depending on the child and the situation, a teacher will use one of the following methods: a positive reinforcement system, redirection, “Take a Break”, have them sit down for a few minutes, or—as a last resort—separate them from the group.
 Our goal is not to punish, but to correct a negative behavior.

 Children in Room 4 and Room 5 are building on the skills they learned during their first year and also beginning to prepare for Kindergarten.
-Children may attend school three or four days in the afternoon or three, four, or five days in the morning.
+Children may attend school three, four, or five days a week.
 Your children will begin sequencing longer, more complex directions and handling more interpersonal situations independently.
 During Pre-K there are greater behavioral expectations and more exposure to pre-academic activities and projects.
 They will be putting on their own shoes, becoming independent in all aspects of the toileting process, caring for their belongings, and learning to manage disappointment, conflict, and other emotionally charged situations—all while being supported and nurtured by their teachers.

 This year is also marked by a major emphasis on advancing their small muscle development with daily opportunities for fine motor practice.
 Daily learning centers include opportunities for cutting and writing.
 Each week a different letter of the alphabet will be highlighted with an introduction to its phonic equivalents, rhyming, and sequencing a story.
 Children are exposed to positional words and opposites as well as recognizing numerals, number values, comparing, and sorting—all critical skills for Kindergarten.